dojo/docs/dojo/date/locale.rst

 .. contents::
   :depth: 3

-A library to format and parse dates and times.
+dojo.date.locale offers a library of localization methods to format and parse dates and times.

 ============